mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 </table>
 ```

 Our links don't do much yet so let's add some logic to the controller as well.
-Last week we defined ordering of the beers in our controller like so:
+Last week we defined the ordering of the beers in our controller as so:

 **app/controllers/beers_controller.rb**